Criminology with Environmental Justice BSc (Hons)

 You'll be guided throughout your placement year by course staff and placement advisors within the University's Global team or Faculty Placement and Internship Centre.

-To give you the best chance of getting your ideal job when you graduate, our Careers and Employability service can help you find relevant work experience during your course.
-We can help you identify placements, internships, voluntary roles and freelancing opportunities that will complement your studies and build your portfolio.
-We'll also advise and support you for up to 5 years as you advance in your career.
+To give you the best chance of getting your ideal job when you graduate, our Careers and Employability service can help you identify relevant placements, internships, voluntary roles and freelancing opportunities that will complement your studies and build your portfolio.

 Our Placements and Internship Centre (PIC) in the Faculty of Humanities and Social Sciences can help you find further placement and internship positions and guide you through applying for them.

 If you want to work in law enforcement, you can do a three-week online course by the European Union Agency for Law Enforcement Training (CEPOL) centred on combating environmental crime using cross-border cooperation and financial investigative techniques.